Technical Memo

 Note that this Methods section condenses three parts of the Research Report (the theory, apparatus, and procedures) because your readers do not need to duplicate the experiment.

-However, your instructor may require that you refer to fuller descriptions of the apparatus, procedures, and theory in the appendix.
+However, your instructor may require that you refer to fuller descriptions of the apparatus, procedures, and theory in the appendix.4.
+Results

 The results section answers the questions: What data were collected?
 How were the data analyzed?
 What conclusions were drawn from the analysis?